The Siegfried Line again and the Rhine

 distinguishing himself against the fanatical 6th SS Mountain Division, while Col. Spiess, leading other

-elements of the battalion reached the Rhine, to place and fire the first guns across the river above it’s
+elements of the battalion reached the Rhine, to place and fire the first guns across the river above its

 confluence with the Moselle.